Please Read and Consider PRIOR to RESERVING a Puppy:

 What do we need to purchase for our new puppy?

 - We recommend a crate, collar, leash, bed, treats and quality chew toys and natural chews.
 For a complete least of items we suggest you have ready for your new pup, please see our Prep for Puppy menu.
 Since your puppy is going to grow quickly don’t bother buying a small crate, you can place a divider in it to make it smaller and continue to move it to accommodate your growing pup.
 Most of the supplies we recommend can be ordered from amazon.ca.
 Visit our Preparing For Puppy Page to see a complete list and links.
 We also recommend a good quality food and supplements.
-All our dogs and pups are fed TLC Whole Life Dog Food.
-The formula of this food delivers the ultimate balance of quality meats, fats, vitamins and minerals.
-It’s considered a meat-first diet of fresh and natural ingredients and you will be able to see the results of a healthy, shiny coat as well as allergy protection, protection from obesity.
-Your puppy will go home with a treat bag and samples of this food as wellas a coupon to start your own account which includes free home delivery!
-If you’re interested in purchasing this food now, click the TLC Whole Life Dog Food link above and use our breeder code #76703-1025 to receive a discount off your 1st purchase!
+All our dogs and pups are fed TLC Whole Life Dog Food, and new to our breeding program is Royal Canin Golden Retriever Puppy & Adult Food.

 What About Vitamins and Supplements?

 - All our dogs take NuVet vitamins and supplements daily.
 Learn more about @NuvetLabsOfficial products at https://www.nuvet.com/45049.
 If you want to order now, please use our breeder code #45049.
 We give all our puppies a probiotic supplement daily and our older pups and adults receive salmon oil daily as well.

 Will our puppy be provided with any training before coming to live with us?